ANCSLEEP BLOG

 • Lower quality of life

-• Worse eating/drinking habits (i.e., energy drinks, more coffee, etc.)
+• Poor eating/drinking habits (i.e., energy drinks, more coffee, etc.)

 Sleep deprivation is often followed by binge sleeping, which feels good but tends to perpetuate the sleep deprivation cycle.
 Here are seven necessary steps to set a bedtime sleep routine and schedule.

 Sleep assets are the items that aid you in feeling comfortable and in love with being in your bed.
-Just ask yourself: Is your bed comfortable?
-How old is it?
-Is it causing you pain?
+Although major changes, like a whole new mattress, can be wildly expensive, there are less expensive additions that can make your space exactly what you need it to be:

 • A good mattress and/or topper